dimitriost78/autoclicker/README.md

 - `Replay Actions`:

 Click Play to execute the recorded sequence of actions.
+If need to stop earlier click ESC.

 - `Close the Application`: